top of page

 I had tried a real joint rolled with the right type of papers, but I guess I did not hold it in right or inhale properly.
 I had tried a pipe, but it was harsh and burned my throat before I could even get the smoke in my lungs.

-It was not until my first time hitting a bong that I truly experienced the joy of marijuana.
+It was not until my first time hitting a bong that I met the love of my life and truly experienced the joys of cannabis.
 It was something about using a bong that helped me learn how to properly inhale.

 Griffin and Mike loaded me up a bowl and gave me the instructions on how to use a bong.
 I started off slow, barely hitting it, and they told me to inhale harder.
 Mike lit the bowl for me with a Bic brand lighter.
 No barbeque lighters this time.